RandomDevs/browser-home/README.md

 **4. Load addon into browser**

 Start Firefox and enter `about:debugging` into the address bar.
 Load `public/manifest.json` as a temporary addon.
-If developing in Chrome, rename `public/chrome.manifest.json` to `public/manifest.json` and enter a valid version name when debugging.
+If developing in Chrome, rename `public/chrome.manifest.json` to `public/manifest.json`.